-The process includes evaluation planning from the outset.
-Determining - up front - how you will assess, measure, and learn from the progress of the work over time will help define the path forward, and then guide decisionmaking and refinements along the way.
+Empire Health Foundation (EHF) is a private foundation focused on improving population health in Eastern Washington State.
+EHF helps convene public and private-sector partners to address community needs and priorities.
+For example, EHF contributed to Priority Spokane, a collaborative effort which included a formal planning process to improve high school graduation rates in their community (see figure 3 below for a visual model of their action plan).
+Their organizational structure allows them to meet the evolving needs of the community and culture, while supporting innovative ideas.
+The process should include planning for evaluation from the outset.
+Determining - up front - how you will assess, measure, and learn from the progress of the work over time will help define the path forward, and then guide decision-making and refinements along the way.
 Using clear approaches or models can inform how the evaluation is designed and implemented.
-This can include evaluating the program overall, measuring the success of key processes, assessing the impact of the work, and tracking changes in health outcomes over time.
-These issues are discussed further under Element 6.
+This can include evaluating an overall initiative, measuring the success of key processes, assessing the impact of certain interventions, and tracking changes in health outcomes over time.
+These issues are discussed further under Element 7.

 Given the need to build and maintain trust with participating organizations, being transparent about how decisions are made is a necessary backbone of the work.
 Holding open meetings is one option for transparency, and establishing a unifying theme or focus for the different participants can be helpful to ground everyone in the same purpose for the overall work.
-In addition, achieving results is what motivates most people - that is, healthier individuals and populations, along with the related benefits of better health such as improved or sustained quality of life, lower healthcare costs, less absenteeism, better workplace productivity, and reduced financial impact affecting schools, community services, jails, and so on.
-However, the intended results will not be achieved if the participants are not clear about how the overall group expects to achieve collective impact, or if the decisionmaking process is perceived as unfair.
+In addition, achieving results is what motivates most people - that is, healthier individuals and populations, along with the related benefits of better health such as improved or sustained quality of life, lower healthcare costs, less absenteeism, better productivity, and so on.
+Targeting at least some actions that can yield early successes helps provide incentive for continued work on longer-term goals.

-Some may want to jump into getting the work done to achieve better outcomes, rather than spending time up front defining the process.
-However, defining the way in which the groups at the table will make plans and set priorities, and then deliberately communicating how that process is being followed, is a core element of success.
+Some may want to jump into getting the work done to achieve better outcomes, rather than spending time up front defining processes.
+However, taking a systematic, stepwise approach to planning and priority-setting and clearly communicating how that process is being followed can help prevent confusion, as well as enhance understanding of what is working well or not so well.
 It is important to recognize and address the goals and motivations of each group during the planning process so that all participants feel invested in the work.
 Over time, modifications to the process being used are likely to be needed as the initiative matures and adapts to changing circumstances